razshare/sveltekit-sse/README.md

 ## Custom Headers

-You can apply custom headers to the connection
+You can apply custom headers to the request

 ```html
 <script>